 The castle in Castelbuono was built by the Ventimiglia family in 1316.

-Apart from the spectacular castle, Castelbuono is known for the donkeys used to collect garbage through the narrow streets as well as the production of manna.
+Castelbuono is known for two things: the use of donkeys to collect garbage due to the narrow streets, and the production of manna.

 Mountains surround Castelbuono and gives the town a special charm.